As a professional in the education industry for over 10 years, I believe knowledge should be made available to all willing students.

-Do you want to catch the audience's attention in an instant?
+Do you want to immediately catch the audience's attention?
 You've come to the right place.

 - Good Attention Getters for Essays With Examples

-Having a good "attention getter" for an essay paper is absolutely crucial because, on average, people will give you the first 2 sentences to decide whether or not your essay will be interesting or a waste of time.
+Having a good "attention getter" is crucial because people will give you two sentences to decide whether or not your essay will be interesting.

 © 2018 Alex Hills